Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 • High-humidity living spaces

-Mold is generally more dangerous than mildew because it can penetrate building materials and release large numbers of airborne spores.
-While mildew is often limited to surface-level growth, mold frequently spreads deeper into walls and structural materials.
+Mold is generally more concerning than mildew because it can penetrate porous building materials and release airborne spores.
+While mildew is often limited to surface-level growth, mold may spread deeper into drywall, wood, insulation, or wall cavities when moisture remains unresolved.

-When confirmed, proper cleanup becomes critical.
+If the growth is confirmed as mold on drywall, proper cleanup becomes important.
 Follow safe remediation steps in our guide on how to remove mold from drywall.

 Risk Comparison: Mold vs Mildew